michelg10/build-a-bot/1 - Hello, Typebot!.md

 ![1-failed-initial-run](1-failed-initial-run.png)

 This is expected!
-Notice the "Start" block in the flow editor that's been there (those of you that remember using Scratch can view this as a "When green flag clicked" block)?
+Notice the "Start" block in the flow editor that's been there (those of you who remember using Scratch can view this as a "When green flag clicked" block)?
 That is the **start of your flow**.

-Think of "Start" as a mountaintop that a flow of water is going to go down; you'll control this "water" by "piping" it to various blocks.
+Think of "Start" as a mountaintop where a flow of water is going to go down; you'll control this "water" by "piping" it to various blocks.
 As the "water" flows, it'll activate each block it flows through.
 For example, when this "water" flows through the Text block, the bot says whatever is in the block!

 ---

 Now, let's pipe the flow from the Start block to the Text block.
-Click on the little circlular handle at the right edge of the Start block, and drag it onto the Text block.
+Click on the little circular handle at the right edge of the Start block, and drag it onto the Text block.

 *The keen-eyed among you may notice that you can either drag the flow to the text block itself or the enclosing group.
 Whichever one you drag it to doesn't matter in this case (I've personally dragged it onto the group, as you can see below).
 However, it **will** make a difference should you choose to put multiple blocks into a single group.*